aio-libs/aiohttp/docs/client_advanced.rst

 Note that the appropriate amount of time to wait will vary from application to application.

-All if this will eventually become obsolete when the asyncio internals are changed so that aiohttp itself can wait on the underlying connection to close.
+All of this will eventually become obsolete when the asyncio internals are changed so that aiohttp itself can wait on the underlying connection to close.
 Please follow issue `#1925
 <https://github.com/aio-libs/aiohttp/issues/1925>`_ for the progress